feathersui/feathersui-website/docs/as3-starling/cookbook/tab-navigator-font-styles.md

 ---
-title: How to change font styles in a TabNavigator component
+title: How to change font styles in a TabNavigator component (Starling version)
 ---

 A [`TabNavigator`](../tab-navigator.html) component displays text in its tabs, which are sub-components of the [`TabBar`](../tab-bar.html).
 Let's look at how to change the font styles of the tabs outside of the theme.